Houston, British Columbia: Climate

 Houston has a humid continental climate (Köppen Dfb) with mild summers and cold winters.
 Houston is not as prone to extreme temperature record swings as some other nearby areas, but still retains sizeable seasonal differences and has a temperature amplitude of 76 C-change.
 Being in a rain shadow of the coastal mountains, Houston has a quite dry climate with relatively uniform precipitation year-round.
 Annual snowfall is still quite high due to the five-month period with means below freezing.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Houston had a population of 3,052 living in 1,271 of its 1,461 total private dwellings, a change of from its 2016 population of 2,993.
-With a land area of 72.88 km2, it had a population density of in 2021.
+With a land area of 72.88 km2, it had a population density of 41.9 PD/km2 in 2021.